stackforge/fuel-docs/userdocs/release-notes/mitaka/fuel_known_issues.rst

 Known Issues
 ============

-This section lists the known issues:
+This section lists known issues in this release: